 Countries like Ireland are successful in attracting foreign direct investments by having a lower tax regime and a business ecosystem that attracts capital and companies that want to invest and create opportunities.
 If the E.U. wants to become competitive it should follow the Irish model of attracting investments.

 The future is uncertain and the economies of the world fragile, I believe that these are the components of growth.
-Productivity of capital and labor.
-Both of which are fundamentals to stimulate long term economic growth.
+Productivity of capital and labor are fundamental to stimulate long term economic growth.
 The financial markets are driven by expectations about earnings growth.
 If companies grow, then the stock market grows and a wealth effect is created stimulating further consumption.
 On the short term the stock market stimulates demand.

 The solution is to stimulate entrepreneurship and innovation and create great companies with great products.
 Companies like Space X and Virgin Galactic are pioneers in space exploration and are investing heavily in this new frontier.
 If we are revolutionizing transportation on one hand through UBER, LYFT and the sharing economy, the race to innovate and find new ways to transport goods and people has just begun and has never stopped.
 The thing to realize is that these new industries create jobs and a supply chain and ecosystem that makes growth spur.
 Clusters of industries that are profitable and technologically advanced, patent protected and with barriers to entry is how an economy can create industries that are profitable, and while old ones get destroyed, new ones get created and new opportunities emerge.

 Finally, policy makers should continue to work to stabilize the system, create growth and reduce unemployment.
 Skills and ideas are necessary, a combination of prudence, savvy and creativity.
-But human kind evolves every day and from an agriculture economy we went to an industrial to a technological driven.
+But human kind evolves every day and from an agricultural economy we went to an industrial to a technological driven economy.
 We live in a new era and the future is exciting and scary, it is obvious that to spur growth we need peace and collaboration between nations to defeat poverty.

-In conclusion, while governments scramble to find policies to grow faster and better and promote stability, we need an economic system that is just and fair, where justice prevails and everyone has a chance to succeed and have an opportunity to succeed regardless of which families they were born in.
-The chance to reproduce and survive is innate in human nature, without hunger and poverty we would live our life thinking only about our future generations and how we will make a better place to live, close to a harmony that mankind aspires.
+In conclusion, while governments scramble to find policies to grow faster and better and promote stability, we need an economic system that is just and fair, where justice prevails and everyone has a chance to succeed and have an opportunity regardless of which families they were born into.
+The chance to reproduce and survive is innate in human nature, without hunger and poverty we would live our life thinking only about our future generations and how we will make a better place to live, close to a harmony to which mankind aspires.